zblxyrz/hougroup/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Dongshuai Hou

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Professor of Materials Science and Engineering

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Qingdao University of Technology
-  url: ""
+  url: "qtech.edu.cn"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include durability of concrete and molecular dynamics simulation.

 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Durability of concrete
-- Information Retrieval
+- molecular dynamics

 education:
   courses: